nicksstapleton/blog/_posts/2023-08-25-recommended-resources-for-logos-bible-software.md

 * Other reference resources (study bibles, favorite books, etc.)

 ## My Logos Recommended Resource Page
-[My most recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton) are available directly on Logos.com![^1] They are organized by category to make it easy find whatever you are looking for.
+[My recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton) are listed conveniently on Logos.com![^1] They are organized by category to make it easy find whatever you are looking for.

+Discounts are always happening with Logos.
+If you [sign up for my newsletter](https://nickstapleton.ck.page) I'll keep you posted on special discounts Logos is running on my favorite resources and any free books they are giving away.

 [![](/assets/images/IMG_0901.jpeg)](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton)

 [^1]: Disclosure: As a Logos affiliate partner, I get a small kickback for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.

-### More Suggestions

-You can [sign up for my newsletter](https://nickstapleton.ck.page) and I'll keep you posted on special discounts Logos is running on my favorite resources.
+## Don't Sleep on Logos Base Packages

-Of course, the most cost-effective way to get resources in Logos is with a base package.
-If you want help choosing a base package, read my [Logos Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/)
+The most cost-effective way to get resources in Logos is with a base package.
+If you want help choosing a base package, read my [Logos Buyer's Guide](https://www.nickstapleton.me/logos-buyers-guide/).

 <script async data-uid="e75da6f296" src="https://nickstapleton.ck.page/e75da6f296/index.js"></script>